Image workflow hub

 Start from the job, not from guesswork.

-34 routes are grouped by intent so Picmu feels like a clear decision map, not just a grid of cards.
+34 pages are grouped by job, so Picmu works like a decision map instead of a random grid of cards.

 Curated matrix, not fake infinity

-The route list expands from useful destination formats and real browser support rather than pretending every theoretical pair deserves a page.
+The page list expands from useful destination formats and real browser support rather than pretending every theoretical pair deserves a page.

 Routes that flatten alpha or move into lossy formats say so directly in the copy and the workstation defaults.